compusophy/docs/docs/discover/12-the-alternative-thesis-for-consumer-crypto.md

 ## Reimagining Crypto for Consumers: A New Approach

-Quilibrium's ethos is that consumer crypto needs to follow the same path as personal computing—by simplifying interactions, abstracting complexities, and integrating seamlessly with user experiences.
+Quilibrium's ethos is that consumer crypto needs to follow the same path as personal computing — by simplifying interactions, abstracting complexities, and integrating seamlessly with user experiences.

 Here’s how we’re achieving that: